Learning to love — YWCA empowers teens to prevent dating violence

 To know better, though, conversation must be had.

-Prevention staff also addresses the root causes of socially acceptable relationship behaviors, Duxbury adds, such as social media, which has played a major role in those beliefs.
+Prevention staff also address the root causes of socially acceptable relationship behaviors, Duxbury adds, such as social media, which has played a major role in those beliefs.

 “It’s about what we learn from society, our parents, etc.,” she says.
 “We’ve seen it in ‘Mean Girls’ with ‘On Wednesdays we wear pink.’
 We want to recognize those smaller behaviors and how they can get bigger.”